BoAneta/to-do-list/README.md

 # To Do List

 This is my third project on FrontEnd Dev course with YouCode.
 It's a simply TO DO List where you can add a task, mark it as done or delete it.
+You can also hide done tasks and mark all tasks as done.

 ## Demo